Basis of accounting

 The key assumptions concerning the future, and other key sources of estimation uncertainty at the balance sheet date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are discussed below.

 Determining whether goodwill and fixed assets are impaired requires an estimation of the value in use of the cash-generating units to which the assets have been allocated.
 The value in use calculation requires the entity to estimate the future cash flows expected to arise from the cash-generating unit and a suitable discount rate in order to calculate present value.
-The carrying amount of goodwill at the balance sheet date was £140.0m (2014: £138.4m).
-Details of the accounting policies applied in respect of impairment are set in the sections on Goodwill and Impairment of tangible assets excluding goodwill.
+The carrying amount of goodwill at the balance sheet date was £160.9m (2015: £140.0m), with further details given in note 11.
+Details of the accounting policies applied in respect of impairment are set out below.

 Retirement benefit schemes

-Accounting for retirement benefit schemes under IAS 19 (revised) requires an assessment of the future benefits payable in accordance with actuarial assumptions, which are set out in note 30.
-Details of the accounting policies applied in respect of retirement benefit schemes are set out in the section on Retirement benefit costs.
+Accounting for retirement benefit schemes under IAS 19 (revised) requires an assessment of the future benefits payable in accordance with actuarial assumptions.
+The future inflation assumptions applied in the calculation of scheme liabilities, which are set out in note 31, represent a key source of estimation uncertainty for the Group.
+Details of the accounting policies applied in respect of retirement benefit schemes are set out below.

 Investments in associates